Tired of driving? Soon hitting the road will be as simple as pressing a button and sitting back and relaxing while a hard drive does all the work.

 The rise of smart cars will transform geo-politics.
 Oil rich countries like Russia and Saudi Arabia will be disrupted by this technology as earth-friendly vehicles take over.
 “This would mean the United States would no longer have to import oil from overseas,” he says.
 “It also means reducing greenhouse gas emissions by 200 million tons.”

-For more on Templeton’s insights into smart cars, watch this clip from Big Think’s interview:
+For more on Templeton’s insights into smart cars, visit his Robocars site, and watch this clip from Big Think’s interview: